logpai/logparser/README.md

 pip install logparser3
 ```

 In particular, the package depends on the following requirements.
+Note that regex matching in Python is brittle, so we recommend fixing the regex library to version 2022.3.2.

-+ Python 3.6+
++ python 3.6+
 + regex 2022.3.2
 + numpy
 + pandas
 + scipy
 + scikit-learn

+Conditional requirements:

++ If using MoLFI: `deap`
-+ deap (if using logparser.MoLFI)
++ If using SHISO: `nltk`
-+ nltk (if using logparser.SHISO)
++ If using SLCT: `gcc`
-+ gcc (if using logparser.SLCT)
++ If using LogCluster: `perl`
-+ perl (if using logparser.LogCluster)
++ If using NuLog: `torch`, `torchvision`, `keras_preprocessing`

-Note that regex matching in Python is brittle, so we recommend fixing the regex library to version 2022.3.2.

 ### Get started